 - A. Standards for alterations and additions.
 This section applies to historic reviews for alteration of and additions to designated historic resources: - 1.
-Retention of original construction.
-The original construction shall be maintained or restored to the greatest extent practicable.
-Stylistic features of original construction that shall be preserved include, but are not limited to: a line of columns, decorative shingles, projecting bays, other primary structural elements, spatial relationships that characterize the property, examples of skilled craftsmanship that characterize the building, and architectural details defining the structure's character and historic significance. - Retention of historic material.
-Removal or alteration of historic exterior materials and features shall be avoided during the construction of new additions or exterior alterations.
+Retention of original exterior construction.
+The original exterior construction shall be maintained or restored to the greatest extent practicable.
+Stylistic features of original construction that shall be preserved include, but are not limited to: a line of columns, decorative shingles, projecting bays, other primary structural elements, spatial relationships that characterize the property, examples of skilled craftsmanship that characterize the building, and architectural details defining the structure's character and historic significance.

-Commented [WD1]: Previous HRB discussion about adding the word "exterior" and defining it in Chapter 2: Definitions
+Commented [WD5]: Previous HRB discussion about adding the word "exterior" and defining it in Chapter 2: Definitions